The Only Metalloid with 3 Valence Electrons: A Complete Guide

 Nuclear Industry

 Boron has significant applications in the nuclear industry due to its ability to absorb neutrons.
-Boron carbide and other boron compounds are used as neutron absorbers in nuclear reactors and radiation shielding.
+In practice, Boron carbide and other boron compounds are used as neutron absorbers in nuclear reactors and radiation shielding.
 This application exploits boron's high neutron capture cross-section, making it invaluable for nuclear safety and control.

 Cleaning Products